How to Fix the Windows Update Error 8024402F

 2803268_2cf7737e73bd31ae709b14a95c8d2ecb7eccfbf3.cab>. error 0x80072efe

-And it indicates, that the update has failed.
-Now we’re going to begin troubleshooting this.
-A General idea here is that your firewall, router, anti virus or a malware on your PC could be blocking this file from being downloaded.
+And it indicates that the update has failed.
+Now, we’re going to begin troubleshooting this.
+A general idea here is that your firewall, router, antivirus, or malware on your PC could be blocking this file from being downloaded.

-To test, copy/paste your url of the update in your browser and attempt to download, and see if it works?
+To test, copy and paste the URL of the update into your browser, attempt to download it, and see if it works.

-If it does, you can install the update manually by opening command prompt in administrator mode.
+If it does, you can install the update manually by opening the command prompt in administrator mode.

 In the black command prompt, execute the following command: